Here, I will describe how you can develop meta-relationships.

 Share your enthusiasm

-Share your enthusiasm for not only your collaboration's work but also your collaborative relationships.
+Share your enthusiasm for not only your collaborative work but also your collaborative relationships.
 Champion the collaborative approach and the development of collaborative relationships through your words and actions; allow your personal beliefs and feelings about the importance of collaboration and collaborative relationships to colour and enrich your language and guide your actions and decisions.

 (Share your enthusiasm to show people what motivates you personally as well as professionally, help make implicit feelings and values explicit, and encourage empathy and understanding.)